+The Analyzer uses Flexera's Data Services (DS) to supplement license information, component metadata, and known security vulnerabilities for the detected groups.
 Data Services (DS) is a RESTful API hosted on Amazon Web Services.
 DS provides information about Open Source projects from the FlexNet Code Insight Data Library.
-Queries can be made against the following entities:
+Requests to Data Services take the form of an "HTTPS GET" request to the web service.